YangYaohong1/YangYaohong1.github.io/index.md

 ---

 <p>
   Hi, I am a master student in the <a href="https://stat.nankai.edu.cn/">School of Statistics and Data Science</a> at <a href="https://www.nankai.edu.cn/">Nankai University</a>.
 I am supervised by Lei Wang.
 My research interest is distributed system, with a recent focus on Byzantine attacks.
-I am always amazed by the whole lifecycle of large-scale systems, their interactions with people, and the implication of their usage.
+I am constantly passionate about learning and discovering new things.
 In particular, I am exploring the following topics:
   <ul>
-    <li>distributed data</li>
+    <li>distributed system</li>
-    <li>federated data</li>
+    <li>Byzantine-robust</li>
-    <li> Byzantine-robust </li>
+    <li>matrix regression</li>
   </ul>
 </p>